vsingh55/AzureLockdown-Securing-Workloads-with-Azure-Virtual-Network-Controls/README.md

 Contributions to this project are welcome.
 If you find any issues or improvements, feel free to open an issue or create a pull request.
 Ensure that contributions align with the project objectives and maintain clarity and correctness in documentation.

 ### Conclusion
-By completing this project, Azure Administrators will gain practical experience in configuring secure access to workloads using Azure virtual networking services.
+By completing this project, you will gain practical experience in configuring secure access to workloads using Azure virtual networking services.
 This hands-on experience will enhance their skills in network security, routing, and DNS configuration in the Azure environment.